thomasin-rawle/NC-News/feedback.md

 ## Error Handling

-- [x ] Error pages
+- [x] Error pages
-- [ ?]
-All errors handled - not working for invalid topic slug.
+- [x] All errors handled - not working for invalid topic slug.
 No error for invalid username.
  - Navigation: (Bad url / Bad topic slug in url / Bad article id in url / Bad username in url)
  - Login: (Bad username / No username)
  - Post comment: (No text in comment body / Can you post without logging in?)